bayareala8s/training/non-technical/leadership/README.md

 2. **Describe a project where you implemented automation.
 How did it improve efficiency or quality?**

-Certainly!
 Here’s a structured example response to the question about implementing automation in a project:

 ---